tommybobbins/AWSDevOpsExam/README.md

  * Lambda Appspec file, must be in root directory special file which tells codedeploy what to execute. yaml/json.
 Contains parameters for a deploment.
 Made up of Version, Resources, Hooks and Permissions.
 (CDAS) Hooks:
      * BeforeAllowTraffc
      * AfterAllowTraffic
  * EC2 Appspec yaml.
-Version, OS, Files, Hooks. appspec.yml must be in root directory
+Version, OS, Files, Hooks. appspec.yml must be in root directory.
+(ROOTAPPSPEC)

         appspec.yml
         code/foo.py